The Goals of our Faculty Development Program

 |Teaching, Research, and Reading Groups (due Oct.
 1)||Library Cubicles (due Sep.
 1, Jan.
 10)|

-Reports on sabbatical and professional development grants are due within three months of completing the sabbatical or grant period.
+Please email reports on sabbatical and professional development grants within three months of completing the sabbatical or grant period.
 Reports should briefly describe activities and summarize the goals achieved.
-To submit your sabbatical report, please email it to Patti Hunter.
-To submit a professional development grant report, please go to this link.
+Please email reports to Patti Hunter.

 Past reports are available here: